odoo/owl/doc/component.md

 3. Lazy loading external libraries is a good use case for async rendering.
 This is mostly fine, because we can assume that it will only takes a fraction of a second, and only once (see [`owl.utils.loadJS`](utils.md#loadjs))
-4. For all the other cases, the `t-asyncroot` directive (to use alongside `t-component`) is there to help you.
-When this directive is met, a new rendering sub tree is created, such that the rendering of that component (and its children) is not tied to the rendering of the rest of the interface.
+4. For all the other cases, the [`AsyncRoot`](misc.md#asyncroot) component is there to help you.
+When this component is met, a new rendering sub tree is created, such that the rendering of that component (and its children) is not tied to the rendering of the rest of the interface.
 It can be used on an asynchronous component, to prevent it from delaying the